-Becoming totally self-sufficient is the ultimate goal for all homesteaders and preppers, but no matter how much we struggle, money is still part of the self-sufficiency equation.
-Learning to live on a budget as a homesteader is a challenge for some and the lack of money is the number one reason why people abandon the homesteading lifestyle.
+Becoming totally self-sufficient is the ultimate goal for all homesteaders and preppers.
+However, no matter how much we struggle, money is still part of the self-sufficiency equation.
+Learning to live on a budget as a homesteader is a challenge for some people.
+The lack of money is the number one reason why people abandon the homesteading lifestyle.

-People all over the country drop everything in search of a more fulfilling life and they drop a pile of money for their land and home, hoping to have a new start.
+People all over the country drop everything in search of a more fulfilling life.
+They spend a pile of money for their land and home, hoping to have a new start.
 They think they will be able to adapt to this new lifestyle, then run up enormous debts and lose it all.

 If you want to become a homesteader you shouldn’t become naive about money, you will still going to need it.
 If you follow the guidelines outlined in this article, you may find you’ll need a lot less than you thought.
 Even more, you’ll find ways to make it while still pursuing your dream of becoming self-sufficient.